StanfordDataCompressionClass/notes/src/resources.md

 4. [PNG Image Compression](https://youtu.be/EFUYNoFRHQI): video on PNG lossless compression
 5. [JPEG compression](https://youtu.be/0me3guauqOU): A bit more detailed video on JPEG compression
 6. [Arithmetic coding series](https://youtube.com/playlist?list=PLE125425EC837021F): Great sequence of lectures Information theory in general and particularly on Arithmetic coding.
 One of the best I found on this subject.
+7. [Designing Data Compression Solutions](https://www.youtube.com/watch?v=G5n37deW3uw): Talk by Yann Collet (author of zstd and lz4) what comes next once you have your great compression idea.

 ## 3. Textbooks, research papers
 Although there are no textbooks which exactly correspond to the course material, but here are few books which might be relevant.